 For individual students with serious communication difficulties, schools can consider exempting them from taking the whole or part of the oral examination (see Chapter V).
 However, schools should continue to arrange learning opportunities for these students.
 Schools are advised to arrange the students to take part in the oral examination and daily training, but not collating their results on the report card.

-Many students with ASD also have speech problems (especially pragmatic disorders).
-Schools may refer to the part on 'Pragmatic Disorders' under Speech and Language Impairment below for the related information.
+Many students with Autism Spectrum Disorder also have speech problems (especially pragmatic disorders).
+Schools may refer to Chapter VI Section 7 'Pragmatic Disorders' under Speech and Language Impairment for the related information.